lala-la-flaca/DevOpsBootcamp_14_Automation_with_Python_1/README.md

       #Getting All instance statuses
       all_instance_statuses = ec2_client.describe_instance_status(
           IncludeAllInstances=True
-          #Dedefault behavior returns only running instances, when setting this parameters to True, then includes all states
+          # Default behavior returns only running instances.
+When setting this parameter to True includes all states.
       )
       instance_statuses =  all_instance_statuses["InstanceStatuses"]